rangle/ngCourse2/handout/06-change-detection.md

 In the above code snippet, we can see that our component defines two buttons that trigger different methods.
 The `changeActorProperties` is going to update the lead actor of the movie by directly changing the properties of the `actor` object.
 In contrast, the method `changeActorObject` will change the information of the actor by creating a completely new instance of the `Actor` class.

-The `Actor` model is pretty straightforward, is just a class that defines the `firstName` and the `lastName` of an actor.
+The `Actor` model is pretty straightforward, it is just a class that defines the `firstName` and the `lastName` of an actor.

 _app/actor.model.ts_
 ```javascript